-The implementation of responsible and sustainable fisheries management is central to the seafood industry’s social licence to operate and essential in safeguarding its future.
-In recent years improvements in the sustainability of fisheries have been made due to developments in fish stock assessment and management practices.
+The implementation of responsible and sustainable fisheries management is central to the seafood industry’s social licence to operate, and essential in safeguarding its future.
+In recent years improvements in the sustainability of fisheries have been made due to developments in fish stock assessment and fisheries management practices.

 These summary documents provide an outline on how stocks are assessed and managed:

 - Overview of Sustainable Fisheries Assessment and Management: This document gives an overview of sustainable fisheries assessment, introducing fisheries management, stock assessment and sustainable harvesting and how stocks with limited data are assessed.

 - Overview of Fisheries Management: This document gives an overview of the political and science framework in which fisheries management operates.